Glossary

 OCR

-Optical Character Recognition refers to the ability of software to recognize machine-printed (or typed) alphanumeric characters from a scanned document and turn them into computer-readable data.
+Optical Character Recognition (OCR) refers to the ability of software to recognize machine-printed (or typed) alphanumeric characters from a scanned document and turn them into computer-readable data.

 OFAC